rQxwX3/books/clrs/chapter2/2.1.typ

 _MAINTENANCE:_

-_since invariant is proved to be true prior to first iteration, and during subsequent iterations _ $A[i]$ _is added to variable _ `sum`, _the aforementioned variable indeed holds sum of elements forming the subarray in the invariant statement. as a concrete example, below is subarray's boundaries evaluated for the second _`(i = 2)` _iteration:_
+_since invariant is proved to be true prior to first iteration, and during subsequent iterations, _ $A[i]$ _is added to variable _ `sum`, _the aforementioned variable indeed holds sum of elements forming the subarray in the invariant statement. as a concrete example, below is subarray's boundaries evaluated for the second _`(i = 2)` _iteration:_

 $
   A[1 : 1]